livingtongues/living-dictionaries/packages/python-scripts/convert_sfm_to_csv/README.md

 3. After set your virtual environment and having activated it, you can install all the required libraries with `pip install -r requirements.txt`

-Now you're able to run the python script.
+Now you're able to run the python script typing `python main.py`.

 # Developer Information

-To run test just type `pytest -vv`
+To run tests just type `pytest -vv`

 - I'm using type hints to easily understand what a function is asking and what is returning.
 - I'm also trying to simplify code by extracting functions and that these only do one thing.